-- 1. Demonstrate the examination of the musculoskeletal system including: mobility, surface anatomy, palpation, range of motion, and functional assessment. - 2.
-Demonstrate the examination of the head and neck including head and neck lymphatics (excluding cranial nerves). - 3.
-Demonstrate the examination of the abdomen and inguinal region including: inguinal and femoral lymphatics, surface anatomy, inspection, auscultation, percussion, and palpation, assessment for ascites, hepatomegaly, and splenomegaly. - 4.
+- 1. Demonstrate the examination of the head and neck including head and neck lymphatics (excluding cranial nerves). - 2.
+Demonstrate the examination of the abdomen and inguinal region including: inguinal and femoral lymphatics, surface anatomy, inspection, auscultation, percussion, and palpation, assessment for ascites, hepatomegaly, and splenomegaly. - 3.
 Perform a patient-centered interview and demonstrate physical examination skills learned to date with an efficient, logical approach.